nihaomiao/CVPR23_LFDM/README.md

 6. Run `python -u DM/train_video_flow_diffusion_mug.py` to train the DM.
 Please set the paths and config file `config/mug128.yaml` if needed.
 7. Once DM is trained, you may test its generation performance by running `python -u DM/test_video_flow_diffusion_mug.py`.

+**MHAD Dataset**

+1. Download MHAD dataset from their [website](https://personal.utdallas.edu/~kehtar/UTD-MHAD.html).
+2. Install required dependencies.
+Here we use Python 3.7.10 and Pytorch 1.12.1, etc.
+3. Crop the video frames and split the train/test set.
+You may use the same cropping method and split as ours, which can be found in `preprocessing/preprocess_MHAD.py`.
+4. Run `python -u LFAE/run_mhad.py` to train the LFAE.
+Please set the paths and config file `config/mhad128.yaml` if needed.
+5. Once LFAE is trained, you may measure its self-reconstruction performance by running `python -u LFAE/test_flowautoenc_mhad.py`.
+6. Run `python -u DM/train_video_flow_diffusion_mhad.py` to train the DM.
+Please set the paths and config file `config/mhad128.yaml` if needed.
+7. Once DM is trained, you may test its generation performance by running `python -u DM/test_video_flow_diffusion_mhad.py`.

 Citing LFDM
 -------